CarbonCandor

 RNG Comparison|7 min readApril 22, 2026

-Twelve Miles from the Nearest Pipeline: Why RNG Can Never Reach Most Dairy Farms
+Twelve Miles from the Nearest Pipeline

 Most U.S. dairy farms are too far from gas pipelines for renewable natural gas to be viable.
 Methane destruction works everywhere.
 The map tells the story.